walter1705/chat-app/README.md

 A lightweight, embedded CLI-based chat application with a client-server architecture.
 This application enables secure user registration, server hosting, and client connections for real-time communication.

+> **Disclosure**: This is a basic version that works only with Mix and Elixir's basic process communication (messages).
+For a view of a real-world project using industry-standard tools, check [this repository](https://github.com/walter1705/phoenix_chat) where I'll be working on a production-grade web application.
+If it's archived, it means the project is completed.

 ---

 ## **Table of Contents**